zavalab/ADAM_Documentation/custom_model.md

 <img src="Pictures\custom_model\output_dat.png">

 <p>
-  The outputs of the custom model includes flow data, transportation data, value data, and design data.
+  The outputs of the custom model include flow data, transportation data, value data, and design data.
 </p>

 <p>The flow data shows the amount of product transported along each pathway, the transportation data shows the transportation cost of moving the product from one place to another, the value data shows the value of the products at different locations, and the design data shows the technologies that should be installed at each location.